How Are Challenge Coins Made?

 Table of Contents

-Reading Time: 3 minutes
+Reading Time: 6 minutes

 Step 1: Creating the Challenge Coin Design

 The first step in making challenge coins is to create and finalize your custom design.
-You will have to define the purpose of your challenge coin: military, corporate, event, or organization.
-For your design, you will have to decide if it’s single-sided or double-sided.
+Your design depends on the purpose of your coin.

 From Artwork to CNC Programming